 - Execution is not the last mile, it’s the whole marathon.
 A good strategy only gets you to the starting line.

-- Give people a reason to support your strategy.
-Fear doesn’t count.
+- Give people an intrinsic reason to support your strategy.

 - If nobody fights your strategy, something is off.